Retributive Coupling: Through The Door You Didn't Enter & The Exit That Isn't

 The Deadly Comfort of Routine

 The victim at the ATM exemplifies the deadly comfort of heuristic completion.
-The familiar mental script—“This is normal, nothing will happen”—overrides raw survival instincts.
+The familiar mental script, “This is normal, nothing will happen,” overrides raw survival instincts.
 There’s an emotional calculus at work: social discomfort, fear of confrontation, denial.
-It is easier to avoid conflict, to keep the mental cycle closed, than to face the terrifying possibility that you are a target.
+It is easier to avoid conflict and to keep the mental cycle closed, than to face the terrifying possibility that you are a target - or that things could get real awkward.

 Heuristic completion sits squarely in the fields of cognitive psychology and behavioral economics, with important implications for criminal justice, emergency response, and decision sciences.
 Daniel Kahneman’s work on fast (System 1) and slow (System 2) thinking lays the groundwork: heuristic completion is a product of System 1’s ruthless demand for speed over accuracy.